rapha18th/pubag-app/readme.md

 ### `pip install - r requirements.txt`

-### Create Azure for PostgresSQL service as well as Azure Cognitive service translator service and add your credentials
+### Create Azure for PostgresSQL service as well as Azure Cognitive Service translator and add your credentials

 ### `streamlit run app.py`